Pantanjali’s Yoga Sutras are considered to be the greatest textual authority on Yoga.

 Then the seer abides in his/her own true nature.

 Yoga means to yoke and bring together all our various parts.
 At times it can mean bringing together opposing forces, your Yin Yang aspects, such as the shadow and the ego.
 Integration of the opposite aspects grants us more qi.
-This surge of qi can lead to epiphanies, internal shifts and the possibility to transcend the judgements which create our paradigm.
-Dropping our judgements allows us to move through our internal labyrinth leading us to the greater whole.
+This surge of qi can lead to epiphanies, internal shifts, and the possibility to transcend the judgments which create our paradigm.
+Dropping our judgments allows us to move through our internal labyrinth leading us to the greater whole.
 Through the practice of yoga the veil that separates us from our world view, falls away.
 We are the universe within, a macrocosmic orbit, circulating within the macrocosm.
 Yoga allows us to reconnect with the rhythms of the universe, making us One again.

 At other times the seer identifies with the fluctuation of the mind and forgets his/her true essence.